 Brunswick South Primary School Strategic Plan

-All visitors must report to the office.
-If you are collecting a child during school hours, please fill in the Sign-Out book before collecting your child.
+All visitors must report to the office and sign in via the Compass Kiosk.
+If you are collecting a child during school hours, please enter this on the compass kiosk at the office.
 If someone other than a parent is collecting your child, please contact us to give authorisation.

 There are many other ways you can be involved in your child’s schooling.
 These include: School Council, Council subcommittees, participating in Working Bees, attending school functions, volunteering assistance in the kitchen garden and participating in fundraising activities.
 In addition, there are also activities where individual parental assistance and participation is needed and appreciated in the daily life of the school.